G1OJS/PyFT8/README.md

 pip install PyFT8
 ```

 Once installed, you can use the following commands to run it.
+Otherwise, please download or browse the code, or fork the repo and play with it!
+If you do fork it, please check back here as I'm constantly (as of Jan 2026) rewriting and improving.

 |Usage | Command example| Notes |
 |----------------------|----------------------|----------------------|